 This super fun and engaging dotted tree art learning activity is perfect for Kinders to practice fine motors skills and creativity!
-Check out this post with everything you need including a easy to use printable today!
+Check out this post with everything you need including an easy-to-use printable today!

 Dot Painting Activity with Printable Tree

 Art projects are some of my kids’ favorite activities, but sometimes the mess of paint and markers can keep us from trying certain activities.
-One low mess art project we do often is pencil painted dots.
+One low-mess art project we do often is pencil-painted dots.
 It’s a great way to introduce the pointillism technique to younger kids.
 Pointillism is the art technique of using small dots of paint that appear to be blended together when viewed from a distance.
-Usually pointillism is done with a paint brush but I find unsharpened pencils to be easier to clean than paint brushes.
-Also, kids love to make paint dots with the pencil erasers!
+Usually, pointillism is done with a paintbrush but I find unsharpened pencils to be easier to clean than paintbrushes.
+Also, kids love to make paint dots with pencil erasers!

 This simple art project can be changed up for the season and combined as a larger project for the end of the school year portfolio.
 The bottom of the page has an area to write the season or another description of the tree.

 - Brown Crayon or Marker

 Set up paints and paper with the paper towel close by.
 Use the paper towel to wipe off the pencil eraser between paint colors.

 First, color the tree trunk and branches with crayons or markers.